zmievsa/cadwyn/README.md

 Universi automatically converts your data to a correct version and has "version checks" when dealing with side effects as described in [the section above](#version-changes-with-side-effects).
 It can only do so using a special [context variable](https://docs.python.org/3/library/contextvars.html) that stores the current API version.

-Universi has such default variable defined as `universi.api_version_var`.
-You can also use `universi.get_universi_dependency` to get a `fastapi.Depends` that automatically sets this contextvar based on a header name that you pick.
+Use `universi.get_universi_dependency` to get a `fastapi.Depends` that automatically sets this contextvar based on a header name that you pick.

 You can also set the variable yourself or even pass a different compatible contextvar to your `universi.VersionBundle` constructor.